DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 ### Responsive and Quick
 When I say *Responsive*, I mean that there shouldn't be that much time between the player's input and the desired action happening on screen.
 This is important because it makes the player feel in control of their character.

 In particular, let's say we're making an attack animation.
-The *Wind Up* of the attack animation should be short, so that the player can see the attack (the desired action) happening quickly after they press the button.
+The *Lead In* of the attack animation should be short, so that the player can see the attack (the desired action) happening quickly after they press the button.

 - Shorter animations tend to feel more responsive.